MICHIGAN DEPT. OF NATURAL RESOURCES

 Academy Certification: Preferred but not required

 Hiring Process : The hiring and training process has several steps, including a written examination, application, physical fitness test, pre-screening interview, in-depth background investigation, final interview, psychological assessment and medical evaluation.
 Successful candidates are hired and then begin training.
-Training consists of a conservation officer academy that runs more than 20 weeks, followed by 18 weeks of field training and an additional 4-5 weeks of specialized training in the areas of marine, off-road vehicle, fish and game, and waterfowl enforcement.
+Training consists of a conservation officer academy that runs more than 18 weeks, followed by field training and specialized training in the areas of marine, off-road vehicle, fish and game, and waterfowl enforcement.

 Specific Disqualifiers/Behaviors: Criminal Activity Disqualifiers